NaanProphet/launchpad-shruti-practice/README.md

 ![Picture of the Novation Launchpad Pro with 22 shrutis colors](docs/launchpad-pic.jpg)

+## Who Might Use This

+### Students

+* Ear training - what do the different shrutis sound like?
+Am I able to notice a difference today?
+With practice, is my ear improving?
+* Exploration - what does a raga sound like with its correct shrutis?
+What makes it correct?
+What does it sound like if I use the other shrutis?
+Can I tell the difference at very soft volumes?
+* Vocal training - sing first and verify intonation after by using the Launchpad.
+What are my tendencies?
+Am I sharp or flat today?
+* Transcription - try out different grace notes (kan swaras).
+Which ones sound like the song?

+### Teachers

+* Visualize - music learning can be both an auditory as well as visual!
+How large are the intervals?
+Which groups of notes (angs) are the same between ragas?
+What patterns do they make?
+* Explain - compare and contrast the shrutis used by different ragas.
+What makes this one unique?
+What gives it its character (bhava)?
+* Reveal - underlying harmonic relationships among shrutis.
+Which notes are related by perfect fifths and major thirds?
+* Inuit - tonal centers in ragas (vadi/samvadi swaras).
+Which notes anchor the others?

+### Creators

+* Swar mandal - the Launchpad makes a fantastic, well-tuned swar mandal!
+* Extend - apply the same tuning to any electronic instrument of your choosing!

 ## Audio Demos in Ragas

 Hearing is believing!
 Quick 15 second demos of various ragas encompassing 16 of the 22 shrutis.